 BOARD OF DIRECTORS

 Dipti Ghosh is Senior Vice President – Investments at the Ghosh Financial Group of Wells Fargo Advisors in San Francisco.
 She has been in the financial services industry since 1986 and has also spent time as a fund development coordinator at Asian Women’s Shelter.
 She currently serves on the investment committee of Horizons Foundation.
 She has also been a past board chair of The International Gay and Lesbian Human Rights Commission and Trikone a South Asian LGBT organization, and was the recipient of the Phoenix Award from APIQWTC in 2007 and Trikone’s Pink Peacock Award for service to the South Asian LGBT community.
-When not advising clients on their investments, or fulfilling community obligations, she spends time discovering the greater bay area on her bicycle and traveling with her partner Meggy of 16 years, and of course, taking time off to watch the San Francisco International Asian American Film Festival.
+When not advising clients on their investments, or fulfilling community obligations, she spends time discovering the greater Bay Area on her bicycle and traveling with her partner Meggy of 16 years, and of course, taking time off to attend CAAMFest.

 JOHNNIE D. GILES

-James is the co-founder of OneVietnam Network, a Ford Foundation funded online network that connects the Vietnamese diaspora to grassroots projects in Vietnam using social media.
+James is the Founder & Managing Partner, Pixel Inc, a company that helps brands create products and experiences for digital-first consumers.
+He is also a co-founder of OneVietnam Network, a Ford Foundation funded online network that connects the Vietnamese diaspora to grassroots projects in Vietnam using social media.
 OneVietnam was recognized as an example of innovation by Secretary Hillary Clinton in 2012.
 James is a recipient of Migration Policy Institute’s Young Innovator Award.
-He has been invited to speak on technology and social innovation by the State Department, USAID, UC Berkeley, University of the Pacific, and the Dept. of Foreign Affairs, Israel.
+He has been invited to speak on technology and social innovation by the State Department, USAID, University of California, Berkeley, University of the Pacific, and the Department of Foreign Affairs, Israel.
 Before OneVietnam, James worked as a management consultant with a primary focus on technology and telecommunications.
 He graduated as a Regents’ and Chancellor’s Scholar from the UC Berkeley with a BS in Business Administration.

 Christine Chen is the current Executive Director at APIA vote, where she served as the founding executive director from 2006-2008.
 She also serves as President of Strategic Alliances USA, a consulting firm specializing in coalition building, institutional development, and partnerships among government agencies, and the corporate, nonprofit and public sectors.
 Profiled by Newsweek magazine in 2001 as one of 15 women who will shape America’s new century, Chen served from from 2001 to 2005 as national executive director of the Organization of Chinese Americans (OCA), one of the leading APIA civil rights organizations in the country.
 Chen also was a member of the executive committee of the Leadership Conference on Civil Rights.
 She also served on numerous boards such as the National Council of Asian Pacific Americans, Demos Board of Trustees, Conference on Asian Pacific American Leadership (CAPAL), Youth Vote, Gates Millennium Scholarship Advisory Council, advisory board for the Progressive Majority Racial Justice Campaign, and the Board of Advisors for the Midwest Asian American Students Union, East Coast Asian American Students Union, and the Asian Pacific American Medical Students Association.
 In 2003, she was a founding member of the Asian and Pacific Islander American Scholarship Fund.
 Chen currently serves on the Kennedy Center Community Advisory Board, Center for Asian American Media, OCA Northern Virginia Chapter, and the advisory boards for the Asian Pacific American Medical Students Association (APAMSA), and CAPAL.